kubernetes-sigs/controller-runtime/designs/multi-cluster.md

 ### Controller Author without self-interest in multi-cluster, but open for adoption in multi-cluster setups

 - Replace `mgr.GetClient()` and `mgr.GetCache` with `mgr.GetCluster(req.ClusterName).GetClient()` and `mgr.GetCluster(req.ClusterName).GetCache()`.
-- Switch from `For` and `Owns` builder calls to `watches`
 - Make manager and controller plumbing vendor'able to allow plugging in multi-cluster provider and BYO request type.

 ### Controller Author who wants to support certain multi-cluster setups

 - Do the `GetCluster` plumbing as described above.
-- Vendor 3rd-party multi-cluster providers and wire them up in `main.go`
+- Vendor 3rd-party multi-cluster providers and wire them up in `main.go`.

 ## Risks and Mitigations

 - The standard behaviour of controller-runtime is unchanged for single-cluster controllers.
-- The activation of the multi-cluster mode is through attaching the `cluster.Provider` to the manager.
+- The activation of the multi-cluster mode is through usage of a `request.ClusterAwareRequest` request type and attaching the `cluster.Provider` to the manager.
 To make it clear that the semantics are experimental, we name the `manager.Options` field `ExperimentalClusterProvider`.
 - We only extend these interfaces and structs:
   - `ctrl.Manager` with `GetCluster(ctx, clusterName string) (cluster.Cluster, error)` and `cluster.Aware`.
   - `cluster.Cluster` with `Name() string`.